 the moment being witnessed.

-remove the shoes of the past
+remove the shoes of the past the door was always open

 these days when words fail us and so many need to be heard, I offer these “two words” in a quote from Richard Wagamese……..